ziutek/simple_go_wiki/README.md

 Lets write some code in Go.
 To define the application view we will use *kview* and *kasia.go* packages.
 You may install them this way:

-    $ goinstall github.com/ziutek/kview
+    $ go get github.com/ziutek/kview

 It automatically downloads, builds and installs *kasia.go* and *kview*.
-You can find source code in *$GOROOT/src/pkg/github.com/ziutek*

 Next we will create the directory for our project:

     $ mkdir simple_go_wiki
     $ cd simple_go_wiki
     $ mkdir templates static

-The *templates* directory will be used for our Kasia templates.
+The *templates* directory will be used for our HTML templates.
 The *static* directory will be used for static files like *style.css*.
-Static files are served by *web.go*.

 In the *simple_go_wiki* directory we can create our *view.go* file: